inlays-onlays-header.jpg

 Temporary restoration.

-Custom inlay or onlays can take time, a temporary fit may be applied during the wait.
+Making inlays or onlays for teeth can take time, so a temporary fit may be applied whilst you wait.

 5